ethereum/go-ethereum/docs/developers/dapp-developer/native-accounts.md

 Geth provides a simple, yet thorough accounts package that includes all the tools developers need to leverage all the security of Geth's crypto implementation in a Go native application.
 The account management is done client side with all sensitive data held inside the application.
 This gives the user control over access permissions without relying on any third party.

-**Note: Geth's built-in account management is convenient and straightforward to use, but best practise is to use the external tool _Clef_ for key management.**
+**Note: Geth's built-in account management is convenient and straightforward to use, but best practice is to use the external tool _Clef_ for key management.**

 ## Encrypted keystores {#encrypted-keystores}